cyqsimon/what-the-port/README.md

 # what-the-port

-Quickly lookup what a port is used for.
+Quickly lookup what a port is used for or what port to use.

 [![Demo](https://asciinema.org/a/tgWvNGTvEmbhkK0hzmusu3hHp.svg)](https://asciinema.org/a/tgWvNGTvEmbhkK0hzmusu3hHp)